rmt-07-glasgow-fox/fancy-todo/server/server_apidoc.md

 ---
 ### GET /todos/:id

-> Get specify todo by id
+> Get specify todo by id.
+But you need to log in first and only to manage your own stuff.

 _Request Params_
 ```